Xavier Givaudan

 Xavier Givaudan (8 February 1867 – 16 July 1966) was a French pharmacist and industrialist who played a central role in the development of the Givaudan company in Geneva.
 He led the family enterprise during World War I and contributed significantly to its expansion in Switzerland.

 Early life and education

 Xavier Givaudan was born on 8 February 1867 in Caluire in the Rhône-Alpes region of France.
 He was the son of Evariste André Givaudan and Marie Thérèse Aurore Givaudan.
 He was the brother of Léon Givaudan.
 Givaudan married Marie Tournaire and studied pharmacy.

 Career

 From 1895, Givaudan devoted himself to the manufacture of pharmaceutical products in Lyon and Zurich.
 He supported his brother Léon in his research on essential oils and synthetic perfumes.
+In 1898, Givaudan moved to Zurich, Switzerland, and built a factory in Vernier.
 When Léon was called up to serve in the French Army in 1914, Xavier replaced him at the head of the Givaudan enterprise in Vernier.
 He settled permanently in Geneva in 1916 and subsequently gave great impetus both to the family enterprise and to the French community in the city.